redpencilio/tvl-partner-login-service/README.md

 #### POST `/sessions`

-Log in as a vendor.
-Supply the URI identifying the vendor as the publisher, the organisation this vendor can act on behalf of and the API key as credentials.
+Log in as a partner.
+Supply the URI identifying the partner as the publisher, the organisation this partner can act on behalf of and the API key as credentials.

 **Request body**